 How long should a CV be?
 Will one page be too short?
 What about two or three pages — too long?

-The standard CV format is no more than two pages, but the best page count for your CV will depend on your professional background, skill set, and the kind of job you’re applying for.
+Most well-written UK CVs are one or two pages long, but the best page count for your CV will depend on your professional background, skill set, and the job you’re applying for.

-We identify the best lengths for different kinds of CVs and discuss how to shorten a CV that looks a little too long.
-Additionally, we’ll explain how to tell when it’s best to make your CV longer.
+We identify the best lengths for different CV formats and discuss how to shorten a CV that’s a little too long.

 How many pages should my CV be?

-A one-page CV is acceptable if you’re a job hunter with minimal work experience or looking for entry-level work.
+A one-page CV (one side of A4) is acceptable if you’re a job hunter with minimal work experience or looking for entry-level work.

 If you’re writing a CV with no work experience and are struggling to write a one-page CV, there are a couple of things you can do to fill out one A4 side in a meaningful way:

-- Include relevant modules, courses, and school projects in your education and qualifications section
+• Include relevant modules, courses, and school or university projects in your education section

 Two pages are the ideal CV length for most entry- to mid-level job applicants with some previous work experience.